 I’ve been writing about vaccines for a few years in different contexts.
-Below is an excerpt from my upcoming book.
+Below is an excerpt from Natural Defense.
 The book is about how we can reduce our dependence on drugs and chemicals like pesticides, by relying on natural allies.
 One of those allies is our own immune response, this excerpt from a chapter about tech advances in vaccine development includes a bit about Maurice Hilleman, the virologist who developed the vaccine anti-vaxxers love to hate (along with many other vaccines):

 The concept of a vaccination is simple enough: vaccines provoke immunity by exposing individuals either to pathogens that have been weakened or killed so that they can no longer cause full-on disease, or to bits of pathogens.
 But pathogens are wildly diverse, and a vaccine strategy that works for one disease may not work for others.
 Some are fairly straightforward—for example, injecting weakened or killed polio virus provides lasting protection.
 (Since 2000, the United States has used only killed polio virus.)
 When I was vaccinated as a kid, I likely received the next best thing to a natural infection: live but weakened versions of polio, mumps, and measles.
 A generation later, most of my children’s shots were filled with inactivated or killed viruses, or bits of microbes.[i]
 Kids today do still receive some attenuated (weakened) virus vaccines, notably against mumps, measles, and rubella.